Pandas Dataframe

 Posted under » Python Data Analysis on 12 June 2023

-While Series is like a column, a DataFrame is the whole table.
+From Pandas intro : series.
+While Series is like a column, a DataFrame is a whole table.
+The Series object behaves similarly to a NumPy array which we will learn later.

 In simplest form